vkomova/Ommies/README.md

 ## Next Steps
 For next steps, I would like to add the option to like and comment on posts.
 In addition, I would like to have a feature where users can favorite posts.
 Lastly, I would like to have the option to search for certain resources, for example, recommendations for: anxiety, insomnia, etc.
-Currently, I also have one bug where users are unable to enter and update their social media links to their profile.
+Currently, I also have one bug where users are unable to enter or update their social media links on their profile.